seatable/python-pipeline/readme.md

 # Seatable Python Pipeline

-This repository contains the Definition of three Containers (Scheduler, Starter, Runner) designed to run Python Scripts safely in the context of Seatable.
+This repository contains the definition of three container images (Scheduler, Starter, Runner) designed to securely run Python code, retrieve and deliver the output in the context of Seatable.

 ```mermaid
 flowchart LR